georgeglessner/HPEPartSurfer/README.md

 - `npm install`
 - `npm start`

-The servive will then be runing at `localhost:5000/hpe/part/{partNumber}`
+The service will then be runing at `localhost:5000/hpe/part/{partNumber}`

 ## Example
 - Example Endpoint